traject/traject/doc/settings.md

                  or Writer classes that write to files, like Traject::JsonWriter.
 Has an shortcut `-o` on command line.

+* `processing_thread_pool` Number of threads in the main thread pool used for processing records with input rules.
+On JRuby or Rubinius, defaults to 1 less than the number of processors detected on your machine.
+On other ruby platforms, defaults to 1.
+Set to 0 or nil to disable thread pool, and do all processing in main thread.

-* `processing_thread_pool` Default 3.
-Main thread pool used for processing records with input rules.
-Choose a pool size based on size of your machine, and complexity of your indexing rules.
+   Choose a pool size based on size of your machine, and complexity of your indexing rules, you might want to try different sizes and measure which works best for you.
    Probably no reason for it ever to be more than number of cores on indexing machine.
-   But this is the first thread_pool to try increasing for better performance on a multi-core machine.

-   A pool here can sometimes result in multi-threaded commiting to Solr too with the SolrJsonWriter, as processing worker threads will do their own commits to solr if the solr_writer.thread_pool is full.
-Having a multi-threaded pool here can help even out throughput through Solr's pauses for committing too.

 * `reader_class_name`: a Traject Reader class, used by the indexer as a source of records.
    Default Traject::MarcReader, the pure ruby reader.
-When running under JRuby, the Traject::Marc4JReader (available in the traject-marc4j_reader gem) will sometimes, but not always, give better performance.
+When running under JRuby, the Traject::Marc4JReader (available in the traject-marc4j_reader gem) provides better performance.
 Command-line shortcut `-r`

 * `solr.url`: URL to connect to a solr instance for indexing, eg http://example.org:8983/solr .
 Command-line short-cut `-u`.